ppy/osu-wiki/news/2018-02-25-project-loved-week-of-february-25th.md

 Hello everyone!
 Welcome to the last [Project Loved](https://osu.ppy.sh/community/forums/120) showcase of February 2018!
 We are slightly changing up the voting format starting this week based on feedback from the community.
 This change will simplify the voting schedule and make it a lot easier to follow for those who care about more than just one gamemode!

 Each mode will have a vote every 2 weeks, all at the same time as opposed to the staggered structure we previously used.
-Each vote will have the following amount of maps:
+Each vote will have the following amount of beatmaps:

 - osu! - 10
 - osu!taiko - 7